 The Ghost Tower, April 2015.
 The city was gorgeous that evening as the sun set over the high-rises.
 Unbeknown to me there had been a major crackdown on preventing people from accessing the tower just a few months before after a Swedish man was found hanged on the 43rd floor.
 It was believed to be suicide.
 These days I’m reliably informed that it’s much more difficult to gain access.

-For more on my discoveries in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Khao San Road, Lumpini Park, Songkran, The Golden Mount and The Grand Palace.
+For more on my discoveries in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Khao San Road, Lumpini Park, Songkran, The Golden Mount, The Grand Palace and Wat Pho.